whatwouldmarvindo/intervals-mcp-server/README.md

 Model Context Protocol (MCP) server for connecting Claude with the Intervals.icu API.
 It provides tools for authentication and data retrieval for activities, events, and wellness data.

+If you find the Model Context Protocol (MCP) server useful, please consider supporting its continued development with a donation.

 ## Requirements

 - Python 3.12 or higher